Perivel/domeniere.js/src/api/README.md

 Notice here we use our module's `registerRepositoryInstance()` method to bind a repository that is defined in our infrastructure layer to the module (see the [Modules](./../module/README.md) section for more information about modules).
 We then register our module using the `registerModule()` methiod provided by our API.
 In this example, we only had one module with one external dependency.
 However, it is very common to have multiple modules with multiple dependencies.
 The concept for handling which, however, will remain the same.

 ## Broadcasting Events
 Broadcastng Events is a responsibility delegated to the Infrasstructure layer, instead of being done automatically.
 The reasoning for this is that most infrastructure/cloud services have their own mechanisms for things like scheduled jobs (CRON jobs).
-To tell Vessel to broadcast your events, we can invoke the `broadcastEvents()` method.
+To tell Domeniere to broadcast your events, we can invoke the `broadcastEvents()` method.
 ```ts
 const api = new UsersApi(new MyUsersRepository(), new MyEventStore());
 await api.broadcastEvents();